shieldproject/shield/docs/API.md

 session successfully logs out, as is seen when an unauthenticated session attempts to log out.

+**Access Control**

+This endpoint requires no authentication or authorization.

 **Errors**

 The following error messages can be returned:

-- **Unable to log you out** - An internal error occurred and should be investigated by the site administrators.
+- **Unable to log you out**:
+  an internal error occurred and should be investigated by the site administrators

 ### GET /v2/auth/id